 3. Expand reach.
 Only shipped to lower 48 states.

-4. Plant-based shake are not as good as dairy based ones, mainly due to chalky texture.
+4. Plant-based shake are not as good as dairy-based ones, mainly due to their chalky texture.
 I’ve experienced this with other brands as well.

 5. Need more flavors.
 Vanilla/Chocolate get old quickly.